 Describe the ethical issues raised by the research

-Some research requires a permit
+Some research requires approval or a permit

 Some research may only be conducted if it has passed an ethical review.